 - store-and-forward apps which allow users to send photographs of skin lesions to a skin specialist or dermatologist for analysis and guidance on whether to get medical advice

 - automated apps which use computerised analyses (known as automated algorithms) to assess photos of your skin to give you your skin cancer risk.

 Studies have found melanoma detection apps that let you send images to a skin specialist are more reliable than apps using computerised analyses.1,2 Apps that give an incorrect diagnosis can give people a false sense of security, believing that no further action is needed.

-The Firstcheck app lets you send in photos of your mole, rash or skin concern to a registered New Zealand skin specialist.
+This is a New Zealand based app that lets you send photos of your mole, rash or skin concern to a registered New Zealand skin specialist.
 They will check for a range of skin conditions, including melanoma, and tell you if you need to visit your GP.
 You can choose which skin specialist you would like to use, and somebody should be in touch within 72 hours.
 Costs for this app start from $19.95.
 Read more about Firstcheck app.

 On this page you will find information on: